-To import WooCommerce products, navigate to WP All Import › New Import, upload or choose your import file, then select WooCommerce Products from the list.
-Use the drag and drop interface to build your import template and then import your products.
+To import WooCommerce products, navigate to All Import › New Import, choose your import file, and select WooCommerce Products from the list.
+Use the Drag & Drop interface to build your import template, then run your import.

 Step 1: Create a New WooCommerce Product Import

 Go to All Import › New Import and select/upload your import file.
 In the dropdown list, choose to import WooCommerce Products.

 Step 2: Review Data to Import WooCommerce Products

 You now see the Review Import File screen, where you can validate that the import data looks correct.